My favorite item of clothing to sew for any girl is a skirt.

 It’s a Skirt with a Sash.

 ….a sash that can be tied in a bow, tied in a knot, tied in the front or in the back.

 It gives the skirt that perfect bit of character and charm.
 And, it will impress your friends as they admire your sewing skills.
 Because although it might look tricky, it’s actually quite easy to make.

 And like most of my favorite skirt projects, it’s a fairly quick-sew for such a fancy looking skirt.
 Then pair it with a store-bought shirt and you’re ready for the party.

 Here are some versions we’ve tried so far (click a button below for the full tutorial):

 Let’s get started!

 The Skirt with a Sash takes either the Simple Skirt or a Lined Skirt and adds a sash on each side of the waistband.
 Of course this sash can be added to any basic skirt.
 So if you’ve sewn a skirt before just keep on reading.
 And if you’ve never made a skirt, I recommend reading through the Simple and Lined tutorials first.

-In the Satin-Lined Skirt tutorial we learn how to add a satin lining and separate waistband for your skirt. which is what we’ll be making here.
+In the Satin-Lined Skirt tutorial, we learned how to add a satin lining and separate waistband for your skirt.
+Which is what we’ll be making here.